csisztaiarnold/jb_accordion_lite/README.md

 Demo: https://jailbird.hu/jb_accordion_lite/

-I created this accordion because I needed a simple accordion for my personal website, and I didn't need anything fancy, just something that was easy to use and customize.
+I created this accordion because I needed a [simple accordion for a section on personal website](https://jailbird.hu/#career), and I didn't need anything fancy, just something that was easy to use and customize.

 ## Usage